 Joel is present and teaching during almost all of the retreats and is available for questions.
 One book of dharma talks, The Foundations of Stillness, was published in 2013.
 There are currently two more books of talks from early 2014, Seeds of Dharma, which will be released later this year.

-From a small beach town in Australia Caybin had always been raised with a connection to nature.
-He was fortunate enough to be instilled with this balancing lifestyle from a young age.
-His first yoga experience was with a sunrise on the beach.
-Serendipitously Yoga became the bridge for connection to the true nature of being through every sunrise and sunset.
+From a small beach town in Australia, Caybin had always been raised with a connection to nature.
+From a young age he was fortunate enough to be instilled with this balancing lifestyle.
+His first yoga experience was with the rising sun on the beach.
+Serendipitously Yoga became the bridge for deeper connection to the true nature of being through every sunrise and sunset.

 This practice became daily medicine for breaking the virus of seriousness that can manifest within the mind.
 Integral yoga rapidly became a way of life which led to a more simple lifestyle experiencing self-sustainable communities, vegan life, living with yoga teachers and healers.